CoreyWright476/CarDealershipApplication/README.md

 # CarDealershipApp
-this is for training purposes
+this is a demo springboot application that uses some basic endpoints and implements a TDD and BDD way of working

 ### Working Notes
 - Bug spotted: when two cars are posted at the same time the exception handler does not throw an error when it should